Siftah/get_iplayer/contribute.md

 - Each pull request should contain only one new feature or a fix for a single bug.

-- Each pull request should contain only one commit.
+- Each pull request should contain only one commit whenever possible.

 - Each pull request should be independent of changes made in any other pull request.